Virginia Commonwealth University

 Dr. Wikler served on the Antimicrobial Susceptibility Testing (AST) Subcommittee as the Chairholder (2003–2008), the Vice-Chairholder (2009–2011), a Member (1994–2002), and an Advisor (1991–1994).
 He has served on numerous Working Groups of the AST Subcommittee, and was Chairholder of the M23 Working Group from 1996 to 2001.

 Bio-Rad Laboratories, Inc.

-Max Williams is the Division Marketing Manager at Bio-Rad Laboratories, Quality Systems Division in Irvine, California, USA.
-Mr. Williams has more than 16 years of global experience in clinical laboratory advocacy, accreditation, standards development, education, and quality improvement.
-Previous work with CLSI includes serving as a Member of the Global Advisory/Global Programs Committee, Leadership Conference Steering/Planning Committee, US Technical Advisory Group to International Organization for Standardization Technical Committee (ISO/TC) 212, ISO/TC 212 Working Group 1, contributor to numerous documents including GP27, and observer to several consensus committees including Evaluation Protocols, General Laboratory, and Quality Systems and Laboratory Practices.
-Mr. Williams received an MPA (Health Care Policy and Economics) from the University of Washington’s Daniel J. Evans School of Public Affairs, and BA (International Studies) from the University of Washington’s Henry M. Jackson School of International Studies.
+Maxfield Williams is the Director of Global Marketing at Bio-Rad Laboratories, Quality Systems Division, in Irvine, California.
+Mr. Williams has more than 19 years of global experience in clinical laboratory advocacy, accreditation, standards development, education, and quality improvement.
+Previous work with CLSI includes serving as a member of the Global Advisory/Global Programs Committee; member of the Leadership Conference Steering/Planning Committee; member of the US Technical Advisory Group to International Organization for Standardization Technical Committee (ISO/TC) 212 Working Group 1; contributor to numerous documents (including GP27); and observer on several CLSI Consensus Committees, including Evaluation Protocols, General Laboratory, and Quality Systems and Laboratory Practices.
+Mr. Williams received an MPA in Health Care Policy and Economics from the University of Washington’s Daniel J. Evans School of Public Affairs, and a BA in International Studies from the University of Washington’s Henry M. Jackson School of International Studies in Seattle.